zippyandre/AdobeSignWorkflowActionsDocs/installation-in-site-collection.md

   - Example of filled out item:

 	![alt text](screenshots/office-365-eSign-config-list-item.png "eSign Config Item")

   - create a new item with Title = "Config"

   - spTenantID: - go to **Site Settings > Site App Permissions**.
 For Workflow Entry copy the part after @    i:0i.t|ms.sp.ext|d559ac84-d8e6-4515-9229-8966b4554601@**870f107b-dc9d-47d3-9ad0-9d851a2e762e**

   - spClientID and spClientSecret:
     - append the following URL after site **_layouts/15/appregnew.aspx** and generate id and secret using Register page.
 This puts a new service principal in Azure AD.
 You can reuse the same principal across site collections:
     ![alt text](screenshots/office-365-app-register.PNG "Register service principal for the app")

     - Grant the new service principal permissions to the site by going to **_layouts/15/appinv.aspx**.
 This has to be done on every site where workflows will run.
       ![alt text](screenshots/office-365-app-grant-permissions.PNG "Grant app service principal permissions to the site")
-      - Note: The app will elevate the user to run with app permissions:
+      - Note: The app will elevate the user to run with app permissions (Full control in example below.
+You can reduce the permission grant to allow full control of a site or lesser level):

         ```XML
       	<AppPermissionRequests AllowAppOnlyPolicy="true">